EmanuelCaires/Factorygym/README.md

 + These social links all open in a new tab for ease of use to the user and also, so the user has an ability to easily come back to Gym's site.

 ![](Wireframes/Footer.png)

-+ Add a menbership Page where will be able to gym subcription and classes booked.
-+ Add a booking in system classes.
-+ Add a Merchandise page whit  sport clothes and suplements.

 # Credits